Issa Bandak: Early life

 Bandak taught in the Frères and Greek Orthodox Schools in Jerusalem.
-He produced the Bethlehem newspaper with Hanna Al-Issa in 1919 and the Sawt Ash-Sha’b magazine in 1922 (which continued to be published until 1957).
+He produced the Bethlehem newspaper with Hanna Al-Issa in 1919 and the Sawt Ash-Sha'b magazine in 1922 (which continued to be published until 1957).

 Political career

 Bandak became representative of the Bethlehem District for the Muslim-Christian Association, condemning plans for Zionist settlement in Palestine, and for the Arab Executive Committee (1921), establishing the Arab Youth Club in Bethlehem (1922).
 He became head of the 1st Youth Congress which convened in Jaffa in January 1932, which adopted a nationalist charter rejecting colonization and calling for a unified effort by all Arab countries to achieve Arab independence.
-Bandak was one of the co-founders of the Reform Party (initiated by Husayn al-Khalidi) in 1935; served as the thirteenth mayor of Bethlehem from 1933–38.
-In 1943, he was nominated (together with Nicola Khouri and Yacoub Jmei’an) by the Arab Orthodox Committee to meet with Farouk of Egypt and Ibn Saud to explain the "Palestine Question" and was appointed again as mayor of Bethlehem from 1946 to 18 October 1951.
+Bandak was one of the co-founders of the Reform Party (initiated by Husayn al-Khalidi) in 1935; served as the thirteenth mayor of Bethlehem from 1933 to 1938.
+In 1943, he was nominated (together with Nicola Khouri and Yacoub Jmei'an) by the Arab Orthodox Committee to meet with Farouk of Egypt and Ibn Saud to explain the "Palestine Question" and was appointed again as mayor of Bethlehem from 1946 to 18 October 1951.

 In 1950, Bandak was a member of the Jordanian delegation visiting the UN headquarters.
-He continued to serve Jordan overseas, serving as Ambassador of Jordan to Spain from 1951–54 and as Jordanian commissioner in Chile from 1954–57.
+He continued to serve Jordan overseas, serving as Ambassador of Jordan to Spain from 1951 to 1954 and as Jordanian commissioner in Chile from 1954 to 1957.

 Later life and death

-Bandak was unable to return to Palestine after the 1967 war and died in May 1984, in Chile.
-His last days were spent in the company of his wife Zahiye and his daughter Jihad, who married Mr. Raúl Abufhele and had 3 children: Paulette, Raúl and Vivian.
+Bandak was unable to return to Palestine after the 1967 war and died on 7 May 1984, in Chile.
+His last days were spent in the company of his wife Zahiye and his daughter Jihad.